la2050/archive/_projects/2015/college-bridge-program-for-graduating-high-school-seniors.md

     either via e-mail and/or phone call.
 By gathering this data, the organization can assess the areas of weakness and strength in our program, and where we can make improvements.
-  Are there other organizations doing similar work (whether complementary or competitive)?
-What is unique about your proposed approach?: >-
-    Several colleges do provide some level of summer bridge programs for their incoming freshman.
-However, those summer bridge programs are specifically for their students entering those colleges.
-And sometimes, those bridge programs have various eligibility requirements for students to even be accepted into the program.
-These requirements can sometimes eliminate students who would benefit greatly from a summer bridge program.
-What The Ripple Effect plans to do is provide summer bridge programs for graduating high school seniors, regardless of where they plan to attend college.
-Our program would be open to any graduating high school senior who is a first generation students, regardless of gender, race, academic ability and/or socioeconomic status.
-We also believe by incorporating some additional support services for students, like the stipend, bus passes for those needing reliable transportation and follow up services, we are providing a value added component to our programs.
-  'Please identify any partners or collaborators who will work with you on this project.
-How much of the $100,000 grant award will each partner receive?': >-
-    The Ripple Effect will be working with three partners, the Skills Foundation in Whittier, E.M.E.R.G.E in Los Angeles, and Fit to Play in Anaheim.
-These 3 organizations will be assisting with recruiting students, providing instructors for the bridge program, providing volunteers and providing locations for the bridge program to be held.
-Each organization will receive
-    $1,000 from the grant.
-  How do you plan to scale the success of your proposal?: >-
-    The Ripple Effect is currently in the process of looking for other grant opportunities to provide these summer bridge programs.
-By continuing to develop relationships with organizations, like E.M.E.R.G.E., the Skills Foundation and Fit to Play, The Ripple Effect is positioning itself to be a viable candidate for other grants.
-Our goal is to grow the number of sessions we can offer to students from 2 sessions to 4 sessions.
-We would want to keep each session at 30 students, as that is a manageable number of students to service in one session.
 areas_impacted: ''
 partners: ''
 Please specify below: 'Southeast L.A.
 County, including Whittier, Santa Fe Springs, Pico Rivera'